GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

 1. Contact your project manager or the reporting officer to request for TechPass account and SEED provisioning(optional).

    !> To access services such as SGTS and GCC 2.0 resources through an Internet Device, you need to onboard that device to SEED.

 2. Provide the required details in this request such as your organisational email address, mobile phone number and project name.

    Project manager or the reporting officer contacts the sponsoring agency or the tenant admin to invite you to TechPass.

   > **Additional information**:
   >
-  > **When you are invited to TechPass**
+  > **If your request for TechPass provisioning is successful**:
+  >
   >- A TechPass account is provisioned for you and is in pending state.
   >- We'll send the TechPass onboarding email with your TechPass account or log in ID.
   >- You need to activate the account within 30 days.